 Alert Every Time: Defines whether an alert is generated every time the conditions are on the previous tab are met.

-- When checked the alert is generated every time the conditions are met.
+- When checked, an alert is generated every time the specified condition is met.

-- When unchecked, the alert is only generated if the alert conditions are met, and the Minimal Notification Interval is exceeded since the last alert for this type.
+- When unchecked, the alert is only generated if the alert conditions are met, and the Minimal Notification Interval, see below, is exceeded since the last alert for this type.

 -

-Minimal Notification Interval: Defines the minimal interval that must elapse between events for this alert before another alert will be generated.
+Minimal Notification Interval: Defines the minimum amount of time that must elapse between events for the specified condition before another alert will be generated.

 - The Alert Every Time checkbox must be unchecked in order to use this option.